Jon Fratelli: Early years

-Lawler hails from Cumbernauld, but later moved to Glasgow.
+Lawler hails from Cumbernauld, where his mother was a primary school teacher at St. Helen's.
+He would later move to Glasgow sometime before forming the Fratellis.
 He attended St. Maurice's High School and went to college before dropping out within three hours.
 Before joining the Fratellis, he played in various bands including an Oasis and Blur covers band.